Y Cymro: Modern history

 Y Cymro was relaunched in Wrexham in 1932, when the title was purchased by Rowland Williams of Woodall, Minshall, Thomas & Co., Oswestry (the owners of Hughes & Son publishers of Wrexham).

 Although he did not speak the language, Thomas's dream was to establish a new newspaper in Welsh.
 The first number was published on 4 December 1932, with John Eilian as editor.
 The paper was not entirely successful to begin with, but by 1939 there was some hope of making a profit.
 The office moved to Oswestry, where the paper went from strength to strength under the editorship of John Roberts Williams.
-The paper moved again to Mold when it became part of the company Papurau Newydd Gogledd Cymru ('North Wales Newspapers').
+The paper moved to Mold again when it became part of the company Papurau Newydd Gogledd Cymru ('North Wales Newspapers').

 In 1945, John Roberts Williams became editor.
-Williams re-employed Geoff Charles as a photographer and he built up an archive whilst working for the paper which is now in the National Library of Wales.
+Williams re-employed Geoff Charles as a photographer and built up an archive whilst working for the paper which is now in the National Library of Wales.

 Williams's 17 years in the post saw the paper increase its circulation to a peak of 28,000 and introduced a new, more "professional" journalistic style.
-In 2004 it was sold by North Wales Newspapers to the entrepreneur Sir Ray Tindle.
-Before that, the publication day was Saturday.
+In 2004 it was sold by North Wales Newspapers to entrepreneur Sir Ray Tindle.
+Before that, the publication day of the paper was on Saturdays.
 As of 2003, circulation was about 4,100 printed copies.

 In 2003 a digital version was published, which was available via the NewsStand company.
 Then, in 2004, the paper was purchased by the Cambrian News, part of the Tindle newspaper group, and the office moved to Porthmadog.
 The paper was relaunched in a new form in November 2004.
 A new website was launched in 2011, with a selection of stories from the paper and a full digital version available by subscription.